-It's important that the glue mixture in the pot is always consistent so those working the equipment have the same outcome each time they run the line.
+The glue mixture in the pot must always be consistent, so those working the equipment have the same outcome each time they run the line.

 Imagine if a new equipment operator accidentally added more glue than is called for.
-Not only would this run through your glue more quickly, but it could result in consistency issues in the final glued products.
+Not only would this run through your glue more quickly, but it can cause consistency issues in the final glued products.

-Using a refractometer will also help make sure your automatic viscometer remains in some sort of calibration.
+Using a refractometer will also help make sure your automatic viscometer remains in calibration.

-Many machines have viscosity read outs which are very helpful until they are no longer reliable due to age and use.
-The refractometer reading will let you know what the relationship is between your viscometer read out and the actual solids.
+Many machines have viscosity read-outs which are very helpful until they are no longer reliable due to age and use.
+The refractometer reading will let you know the relationship between your viscometer read-out and the actual solids.